acumos/proto-viewer/docs/developer-guide.rst

 #.
 Install prerequisites so they can be invoked by the probe:

     a.
 Python version 3.6+, ideally in a virtual environment
     b.
-The protocol buffer compiler ("protoc"), version 3.4 or later
+The protocol buffer compiler ("protoc"), version 3.5.1 (note: 3.6.1 does not appear to work, requires investigation)
     c.
 The `npm` tool, version 2.15.5 or later
     d.
 The `npm` package `protobuf-jsonschema`, version 1.1.1 or later (`npm install protobuf-jsonschema`)